R. D. Banerji

-Rakhal Das Banerji, also Rakhaldas Bandyopadhyay (12 April 1885 – 23 May 1930), was an Indian archaeologist and an officer of the Archeological Survey of India (ASI).
+Rakhal Das Banerji, also Rakhaldas Bandyopadhyay (/bn/, 12 April 1885 – 23 May 1930), was an Indian archaeologist and an officer of the Archeological Survey of India (ASI).
 In 1919, he became the second ASI officer deputed to survey the site of Mohenjo-daro and returned there in the 1922-23 season.
 He was the first person to propose the remote antiquity of the site—which he did in a letter to Marshall in 1923—and in effect of the Harappan culture.
 After leaving the ASI, he held the Manindra Chandra Nandy professorship of Ancient Indian History and Culture at the Banaras Hindu University from 1928 until his premature death in 1930.

 In 1931, in the introduction of Mohenjo-daro and the Indus Civilization, London: Arthur Probsthain, 1931, Sir John Marshall wrote, "Three other scholars whose names I cannot pass over in silence, are the late Mr. R. D. Banerji, to whom belongs the credit of having discovered, if not Mohenjo-daro itself, at any rate its high antiquity, and his immediate successors in the task of excavation, Messrs.
 M.S.
 Vats and K.N.
 Dikshit. ... no one probably except myself can fully appreciate the difficulties and hardships which they had to face in the three first seasons at Mohenjo-daro."

 Early life

 Banerji was born on 12 April 1885 in Berhampore of Murshidabad District, in present-day Indian state of West Bengal, to Matilal and Kalimati.
 He passed his entrance examination from the Krishnath College School in Berhampore in 1900.
 He lived in Bangaon.

-Soon, he married Kanchanmala (1891–1931), the daughter of Narendranath Mukhopadhyay.
+Soon, he married Kanchanmala (1891–1930), the daughter of Narendranath Mukhopadhyay.
 He passed his F.A. examination in 1903 and graduated from the Presidency College with Honours in history in 1907.
 He obtained his M.A. in history from Calcutta University in 1911.

 Career

 Banerji joined the Indian Museum in Calcutta as an Assistant to the Archaeological Section in 1910.
 He joined the Archaeological Survey of India as Assistant Superintendent in 1911 and was promoted to the rank of Superintending Archaeologist of the Western Circle in 1917.
-In 1924, he was transferred to the Eastern Circle and took part in the excavations at Paharpur.
+In 1924, after running into difficulty over his expenses, requested, and was transferred to the Eastern Circle, and took part in the excavations at Paharpur.
 He took voluntary retirement in 1926.
 After teaching at the University of Calcutta, he later joined the Banaras Hindu University in 1928 and held this post till his premature death on 23 May 1930.

 Banerji's first major independent professional work was in the fields of palaeography and epigraphy.
 He won the Jubilee Research Prize of the Calcutta University for The Origin of the Bengali Script published in 1919.

 He was the first to study the proto-Bangla script, the original form of Bangla script.
 He wrote the classic historical works on medieval Indian coins, and the standard works on the iconography of Indian art, in particular Gupta sculpture and architecture.
 His best known work was Eastern Indian Medieval School of Sculpture, published posthumously in 1933.